Green Lab Certification

 Labs have a greater environmental impact than offices by at least five times.
 They use more resources, produce more waste, and consume more energy and water.
-LEAF is an innovative new tool designed to facilitate and drive improvements in laboratory efficiency.
+Bristol participates in LEAF, an innovative Green Lab Certification tool designed by UCL that facilitates and drives improvements in laboratory efficiency.
 Users complete a set of criteria to sequentially achieve a Bronze, Silver or Gold standard, and in the process see their carbon and financial savings as they progress.

-The LEAF national pilot took place this year, involving over 16 national Higher Education Institutions, including Bristol.
+The LEAF national pilot took place last year, involving over 16 national Higher Education Institutions, including Bristol.
 The criteria have been specially selected to cover not just environmental aspects (e.g. waste management, procurement, equipment efficiency, chemical management etc.) but also to target business travel and research quality, addressing the international issues surrounding the 'reproducibility crisis'.
 LEAF also includes metrics, enabling us to quantify 'actual' environmental and financial savings.
 The pilot institutions are collaborating with the research councils and funding bodies to aim for inclusion in research grants.

 - Reduces utility costs and environmental footprint